New EnglandFarm Guide

 New Hampshire strawberry season usually centers on mid-June through early July, though southern farms may move a little earlier and cooler regions can lag behind.

 A sunny week can change everything.
-Check the latest crop update before driving, especially if you are aiming for a weekend morning.
+Use the latest crop update, especially if you are aiming for a weekend morning.

 Local flavor